 If you decide not to use CodeKata’s exercises, there are a number of alternatives to help prepare you for your technical interviews.

-- A good alternative is AlgoExpert, which is a platform where software engineers can practice questions that cover a variety of interview topics.
-Get 15% off using the promo code: Pathrise.
-Learn more about AlgoExpert in our review.
+- A good alternative is AlgoExpert.
+It is a great platform for software engineers to practice questions that cover a variety of interview topics.

 - Created by a former Google software engineer, Interview Cake is a study tool that teaches people the right way to think about technical questions so they do well in interviews.
 Read more about Interview Cake in our review.